cossacklabs/acra-engineering-demo/README.md

 ### 2.4 Check the monitoring

-Open Grafana dashboards to see the performance stats of AcraServer and AcraConnector.
+Open Grafana dashboards to see the performance stats of AcraServer.
 We collect following metrics: the number of decrypted AcraStructs, request and response processing time.

 Grafana is available at [http://www.djangoproject.example:3000](http://www.djangoproject.example:3000).